 Within two weeks of your return, you must submit the following materials to the GIDP Administration office:

 - A short summary (1/2 a page to a page) of your experience and how it was valuable for your professional education.

 - A digital photograph of yourself, preferably in a research setting or at the conference.

 These materials will be put on the GIDP website for promotional and fundraising purposes.

 Note: It is important for the applicant to follow these rules.
-Incomplete applications will not be reviewed for travel dates that are outside of the travel dates associated with each of the quarterly application deadlines.
+Applications will not be reviewed for travel dates that are outside of the travel dates associated with each of the quarterly application deadlines.
 Late applications will only be considered at the discretion of GIDPAC based upon the availability of funds and when the application was received.
 Multiple applications during any given quarter from the same GIDP program will be entertained, but the committee strives to distribute available funds amongst all participating programs.
 Applications may be submitted for review without registration and confirmation from the conference organizer that they were selected as a presenter however, students who are chosen as an awardee by GIDPAC will not receive their funding until all application documents are submitted to complete the application before the intended conference/travel dates.